Key Concepts

 Buyout and Harberger-Style Pricing

-Forced buyout.
 Any user can pay the current buyout price and immediately become the new owner.
 The seller has no veto.
+Payment splits 85% to the seller, 7% to the protocol treasury, and 8% to the hierarchy tax pool.

 Tax

-A portion of every payment (registration, buyout, expansion, slice acquisition) is routed into a tax fund.
-This fund does not go to a central authority.
-Instead, it cascades upward through the spatial hierarchy:
+A portion of every payment (registration, buyout, expansion, acquisition) flows into a cascading tax fund.
+This fund distributes upward through the spatial hierarchy, so parent parcels can collect from activity within their boundaries.

 Registration

-With these six concepts — parcels, the quadtree hierarchy, the spatial index, Harberger-style buyouts, registration, and metadata — you have a working understanding of the protocol.
+With these seven concepts — parcels, the quadtree hierarchy, the spatial index, Harberger-style buyouts, registration, the visual layer, and paint — you have a working understanding of the protocol.
 Head to the Getting Started guide and claim your first parcel.